-In [332], the deployment of LTE networks in rural India is investigated, and a feasibility study is performed.
+In [356], the deployment of LTE networks in rural India is investigated, and a feasibility study is performed.
 The authors suggest the use of the 800 MHz band to allow for larger coverage areas per BS.
 They show that although the deployment can be profitable in the whole country, profitability in rural areas is better guaranteed when some form of government subsidies are provided.
-One of the important reasons for high costs in [332] are the spectrum license fees.
+One of the important reasons for high costs in [356] are the spectrum license fees.
 This problem can be alleviated by resorting to license-exempt systems, like TVWS.
-An experiment conducted in [169] showed that in Urban New Delhi, around 85% of the TV 470-698 MHz band is unused, whereas in rural areas, 95% is unused.
-The largest contiguous TWVS varies between 51 MHz and 242 MHz in rural areas, thus indicating that TV white spaces can be used to provide rural connectivity at affordable prices.
-Simulation results conducted in [170] supported the conclusion that TVWS is suitable for wireless broadband in rural India.
-Similar conclusions where reached for TV white spaces in rural Bangalore in [171], where WiFi was suggested as a solution for providing connectivity in the VHF and UHF bands, using the IEEE 802.11af known as Super WiFi dedicated for use in TVWS, instead of the IEEE 802.22 WRAN standard [171].
-An 802.11af prototype using a geo-location database at Bengaluru was presented in [333, 334].
-In [96], unlicensed spectrum was used with LoRa technology to transmit IoT measurement data for monitoring water quality in the tanks and distribution network in Mori village near the Bay of Bengal.
-IoT was also used in [100] for monitoring biogas plants in rural India.
+An experiment conducted in [190] showed that in Urban New Delhi, around 85% of the TV 470-698 MHz band is unused, whereas in rural areas, 95% is unused.
+The largest contiguous TVWS varies between 51 MHz and 242 MHz in rural areas, thus indicating that TV white spaces can be used to provide rural connectivity at affordable prices.
+Simulation results conducted in [191] supported the conclusion that TVWS is suitable for wireless broadband in rural India.
+Similar conclusions where reached for TV white spaces in rural Bangalore in [192], where WiFi was suggested as a solution for providing connectivity in the very high frequency (VHF) and ultra high frequency (UHF) bands, using the IEEE 802.11af known as Super WiFi dedicated for use in TVWS, instead of the IEEE 802.22 WRAN standard [192].
+An 802.11af prototype using a geo-location database at Bengaluru was presented in [357, 358].
+In [336], unlicensed spectrum was used with LoRa technology to transmit IoT measurement data for monitoring water quality in the tanks and distribution network in Mori village near the Bay of Bengal.
+IoT was also used in [340] for monitoring biogas plants in rural India.
 The measurements were sent by SMS to the user's phone where an Android application pushed them to a remote database whenever internet connectivity was available.

 All these activities help moving towards the "Digital India" vision, leading to eGovernance and internet connectivity, along with promoting population awareness throughout India.
-It will require collaboration between several ministries, private sector entities, advisory groups, innovative entrepreneurships, and local governments to reach its objectives [335].
-Future prospects seem promising as far as rural connectivity is concerned [336].
+It will require collaboration between several ministries, private sector entities, advisory groups, innovative entrepreneurships, and local governments to reach its objectives [359].
+Future prospects seem promising as far as rural connectivity is concerned [360].
+In fact, 345, 779 km of optical fiber cable have been laid as part of the BharatNet project by July 4, 2019, connecting a total of 131, 392 GPs [361].